BlakeTacklind/Funny-Finder/ETL/Readme.md

 ## TODO

-Make a true executor pipeline with Spark
+Make a execution pipeline with Spark or similar workflow